 Archives of Physical Medicine and Rehabilitation

-Huisinga, Jessie M.; Filipi, Mary; Schmid, Kendra K.; and Stergiou, Nicholas, "Is There a Relationship Between Fatigue Questionnaires and Gait Mechanics in Persons With Multiple Sclerosis?"
+Huisinga, Jessie M.; Filipi, Mary; Schmid, Kendra K.; and Stergiou, Nikolaos, "Is There a Relationship Between Fatigue Questionnaires and Gait Mechanics in Persons With Multiple Sclerosis?"
 (2011).
 Journal Articles.
 103.